leno12/OOP2/docs/README.md

 * `now <location> <metric>` - Queries the last reading of the specified sensor.
 * `data <location> <metric> <from-time> <to-time> <interval-minutes>` - Queries sensor data within the given range and interval.
 While *from* is inclusive, *to* is exclusive.
 For example, the query `data HSi12 temperature 2019-10-01 2019-10-04 1440` should return 3 data points at `2019-10-01 00:00:00`, `2019-10-02 00:00:00` and `2019-10-03 00:00:00`.
 * `cluster <location> <metric> <from-time> <to-time> <intervalClusters-minutes> <intervalPoints-minutes> <numClusters>` - Fetches sensor data within the given time range and divides the data into clusters. `intervalClusters` specifies which timespan one cluster member comprises, while `intervalPoints` influences how many data values one cluster member consists of. `numClusters` dictates how many clusters the final result should have.
 For example, `...
 1440 60 4` implies that each cluster member represents one day containing 24 samples.
 All days are then structured into 4 clusters.
 A list of clusters including their average point, members and error are returned.
-* `<metric> <from-time> <to-time> <minSize-minutes> <maxSize-minutes> <maxResultCount> <ref ...>` - Fetches data from all sensors matching the given metric within the given time range and performs a distributed sliding window similarity search on it.
+* `sim <metric> <from-time> <to-time> <minSize-minutes> <maxSize-minutes> <maxResultCount> <ref ...>` - Fetches data from all sensors matching the given metric within the given time range and performs a distributed sliding window similarity search on it.
 A reference curve is given in `ref`, which is horizontally scaled between `minSize` and `maxSize` and matched with all fetched data.
 The `maxResultCount` most similar results are returned along with their similarity score.

 More information on how these queries should be implemented can be found below.